taiatiniyara/totolaw/docs/system-admin-guide.md

 1. User logs in with magic link at `/auth/login`
 2. Automatically gains super admin access
 3. Navigate to `/dashboard/system-admin` for admin dashboard
-4. Use organization switcher to select "All Organizations (Super Admin)"
+4. Use organisation switcher to select "All Organisations (Super Admin)"

 ## How It Works